-Beauty Without Cruelty, established in 1975, celebrates over 40 years of work defending animal rights in South Africa and acknowledges that much work remains in the fields of vivisection, animals as entertainment, factory farming, cosmetic testing and the exploitation of our wildlife.
+Beauty Without Cruelty, established in 1975, celebrates 45 years of work defending animal rights in South Africa and acknowledges that much work remains in the fields of vivisection, animals as entertainment, factory farming, cosmetic testing and the exploitation of our wildlife.

 What is Animal Rights?